CareyShupe/My_Powershell_Profile/README.md

 Version: 1.0 • Status: Work in progress

-This is a personal PowerShell 7 profile that customizes the prompt, improves shell ergonomics, and configures useful modules such as PSReadLine, posh-git, and oh-my-posh.
+This is a personal PowerShell 7 profile that customizes the prompt, improves shell ergonomics, and configures useful modules such as 'PSScriptAnalyzer', 'Pester', 'PowerShellGet', 'PackageManagement', 'Terminal-Icons', 'PSReadLine'.
 The repository contains a single entry point: `profile.ps1`, plus notes on installation, customization, and troubleshooting.

 ## Table of contents